Artillex-Studios/Documentation/Writerside/topics/AxBoosters-Developer-API.md

     @Override
     public String getName() {
-        return "AxBoostersExample"; // this will be used in the messages.yml, make sure to set it to a unique string }
+        return "axboosters:example"; // you can set this to anything, but the current format is pluginname:booster }

     @Override